-4.8 Exceptions - Intra-account funds transfers

-- 4.8.1 Where funds are being transferred between bank accounts in the name of the same legal entity (e.g. between Home Group Limited's Barclays Management account and investment account or between Home Group's Barclays Management and Lloyds investment accounts) or between legal entities of the Group and there is therefore no financial risk to Home Group, authority to transfer amounts is given in accordance with current Delegated Authorities section 4.0 Exceptions "Investment of Funds".

-- 4.9 Home Group's banking facilities are reviewed annually by the Director of Treasury and Investor Relations and arrangements made with the bank(s) as required for:

-- overdraft facilities:

-- 'daylight' overdraft limits;

-- bank charges;

-- BACS limits.

-- 4.10 The Home Board is responsible for authorising all new overdraft facilities.
+- 4.7 Exceptions intra accounts funds transfers - 4.7.1 Where funds are being transferred between bank accounts in the name of the same legal entity (e.g. between Home Group Limited's Barclays Management account and investment account or between Home Group's Barclays Management and Lloyds investment accounts) or between legal entities of the Group and there is therefore no financial risk to Home Group, authority to transfer amounts is given in accordance with current Delegated Authorities section 4.4 Exceptions "Investment of Funds". - 4.8 Home Group's banking facilities are reviewed annually by the Director of Treasury and Investor Relations and arrangements made with the bank(s) as required for: - overdraft facilities: - 'daylight' overdraft limits; - bank charges; - BACS limits. - 4.9 The Home Board is responsible for authorising all new overdraft facilities. - 5.
+Petty Cash Tins - 5.1 Petty cash tins are kept at several services and offices.
+Commercial Cards are used to make cash withdrawals to facilitate petty cash tins.
+Petty cash should only be used for low value items that fall outside the Home Group purchase ordering system for minor sundry expenses below £25.
+Payments over £25 made from the petty cash tin must have advance approval from the petty cash tin owner's line manager and the Operations Manager.
+Individual tins should not exceed £500 and receipts should be provided promptly in line with the Commercial Credit Card and Petty Cash policy and compliance notes. - 5.2 Petty cash floats must not be used to pay for colleagues expenses regardless of the value.
+All colleague expense claims must be submitted through Oracle i-expenses system as outlined in Human Resources and Development Policies. - 5.3 Cash advances, personal loans, personal or third party cheques must not be cashed out of money held on behalf of any business unit within Home Group.